BerkeleyLab/fiats/doc/joss/paper.md

 3. Passes the resulting `string_t` object to a `file_t` constructor, and
 4. Passes the resulting `file_t` object to a `neural_network_t` constructor.

-The program then repeatedly invokes the `infer` type-bound procedure on a \ac{3D} array of `tensor_t` objects in various ways such as using OpenMP directives or `do concurrent` or an array statement.
+The program then repeatedly invokes the `infer` type-bound procedure on a three-dimensional (3D) array of `tensor_t` objects in various ways such as using OpenMP directives or `do concurrent` or an array statement.
 The array statement takes advantage of `infer` being `elemental`.
 Lines 101 and 109 of `example/concurrent-inferences.f90` at `git` tag `joss-line-references` demonstrate neural-network construction from a file and using the network for inference, respectively.